Hay Post Office: History

 In 1829 Charles Sturt and his men passed along the Murrumbidgee River on horses and drays.
 During the late-1830s stock was regularly overlanded to South Australia via the Lower Murrumbidgee.
 At the same time stockholders were edging westward along the Lachlan, Murrumbidgee, Billabong and Murray systems.
 By 1839 all of the river frontages in the vicinity of present-day Hay were occupied by squatters.
 By the mid-1850s pastoral runs in the western Riverina were well-established and prosperous.
 The nearby Victorian gold rush provided an expanding market for stock.
 The prime fattening country of the Riverina became a sort of holding centre, from where the Victorian market could be supplied as required.

 The locality where Hay township developed was originally known as Lang's Crossing-place (named after three brothers named Lang who were leaseholders of runs on the southern side of the river).
 It was the crossing on the Murrumbidgee River of a well-travelled stock-route (known as 'the Great North Road') leading to the markets of Victoria.
-In 1856-7 Captain Francis Cadell, pioneer of steam-navigation on the Murray River, placed a manager at Lang's Crossing-place with the task of establishing a store (initially in a tent).
+In 1856/57 Captain Francis Cadell, pioneer of steam-navigation on the Murray River, placed a manager at Lang's Crossing-place with the task of establishing a store (initially in a tent).
 In August 1858 steamers owned by rival owners, Francis Cadell and William Randell, successfully travelled up the Murrumbidgee as far as Lang's Crossing-place (with Cadell's steamer Albury continuing up-river to Gundagai).
-By October 1859 "Hay" had been chosen as the name for the township [after John Hay (later Sir John), a wealthy squatter from the Upper Murray, member of the NSW New South Wales Legislative Assembly and former Secretary of Lands and Works].
+By October 1859 Hay had been chosen as the name for the township [after John Hay, a wealthy squatter from the Upper Murray, member of the New South Wales Legislative Assembly and former Secretary of Lands and Works].
 Hay, situated on the Murrumbidgee, was gazetted as a town in 1859.
 In the late nineteenth century, several grand buildings representing Hay's aspirations to become the capital of the Riverina were built.
-However inter-colonial disputes over trade thwarted these aspirations and instead of booming Hay remained small and isolated, but importantly connected to Sydney via a rail line.
+However inter-colonial disputes over trade thwarted these aspirations and instead of booming Hay remained small and isolated, but importantly connected to Sydney via the Hay railway line.